Art Therapy Program FAQs

 What is the typical class size?

-Most first and second year classes are around 14-18 people.
-A few second year courses shared with the Seton Hill University Marriage and Family Therapy Program are slightly larger.
+First and second year classes are around 14-18 people, which allows for diverse perspectives and life experiences amongst peers.
 Year three courses are smaller, with practicum/internship supervision being no more than eight students.

 How much does it cost to attend?